Stockholm Environment Institute: Executive Directors

+Måns Nilsson announced his plans to step down as Executive Director in September 2025.
+Eeva Primmer took over as Executive Director in May 2026, having previously served as Research Director at Finland's environment institute, SYKE.

 Centres

-SEI operates in seven countries: Sweden, United States (Stockholm Environment Institute US Center, United Kingdom, Estonia, Thailand, Kenya, and Colombia.
+SEI operates in seven countries: Sweden, United States, United Kingdom, Estonia, Thailand, Kenya, and Colombia.

 Funding sources

 The Swedish International Development Cooperation Agency (Sida) is SEI's main donor.
 SEI also receives funding from development agencies, governments, NGOs, universities, businesses, and financial institutions.

 For example, the Bill and Melinda Gates Foundation also provides funds to SEI in the area of maternal health and in sustainable sanitation.
 At the SEI Science Forum in 2015, Melinda Gates took part to discuss sustainability and gender together with SEI staff to help shape SEI's future research.